 Don't cave into pressure here.
 The scammer was obviously lying about the accident, so they're usually lying about having anyone hostage also.
 Demand to speak to the hostage to confirm their claim.

 If you are the target of this scam, you should hang up immediately and contact your loved one to make sure that they are okay.
 The second step is to contact your local law enforcement and state attorney general to report the incident.
 They may be able to track where the call came from if caller ID spoofing was not used.

 You can also help spread the word in your community by reporting the number that called you in CallerSmart's phone tracer app for iPhone and iPad.
-If you don't have a iPhone or iPad, you can still report a number in our community phone book by running a reverse phone lookup on the number that called you.
+If you don't have a iPhone or iPad, you can still report a number in our community phone book by running a phone number trace on the number that called you.